-This isn’t just because the Regulation says so; it’s because risk assessments are essential for effective cyber security, helping organisations address an array of problems that, if left unchecked, could cause havoc.
+This isn’t just because the Regulation says so.
+Risk assessments are essential for effective cyber security, helping organisations address problems that, if left unchecked, could cause havoc.

 Organisations might assume that the only risks they face are from cyber criminals trying to break into their systems.

 However, the GDPR is clear that data is also vulnerable to accidental or unlawful destruction, loss or disclosure.